Skip to main content

 Windows Sonic vs Dolby Atmos vs Stereo comparison

-Keep in mind that since these apps take slightly different approaches to boost the surround sound, some might not work very well for you.
-Thankfully you can try even the payable ones since they mostly offer free trial periods.
+Keep in mind that these apps take slightly different approaches to boost the surround sound.
+So, some might not work very well for you., while work great for others.
+Thankfully you can try them all for free since most offer free trial periods.

 Windows Sonic for Headphones

-There is a virtual surround sound solution right in front of you, baked in Windows OS, and ready for your test.
+On PC, Windows Sonic is a virtual surround sound you already have.
+It’s baked into Windows OS.
+Ready for your test.
 You can access it by right-clicking the “sound” icon in the taskbar and clicking on Surround Sound/Windows Sonic for Headphones.

-Some specific programs and games support the feature.
+Some programs and games support the feature.
 However, even if a movie or a game doesn’t explicitly say it works with Windows Sonic, the feature still amplifies the surround experience, regardless of what you’re listening to.
 Just make sure you don’t have any other surround sound options turned on.
-Check our list of best PC gaming headsets right now.

 360 Reality Audio